 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 As far as cardio equipment is concerned, rowing machines sort of fly under the radar, unless you’re into CrossFit or paddle sports.
-That’s unfortunate, since rowing is one of the best forms of cardio exercise, especially for those who need low-impact workout options.
+That’s unfortunate, since rowing is one of the best forms of cardio exercise, especially for those who need low-impact workout options to support their fitness goals.
 “Rowing motions utilize every major muscle group,” says certified personal trainer and GGR performance editor Anthony O’Reilly.
 “You’ll also get a heart-pounding conditioning workout, and unlike even the best treadmills for a home gym, there’s no impact to your joints.”

 If you’re in the market for an indoor rowing machine, my guide to the best rowing machines will help you find the best one for your home gym.